CAPDGroup/CAPD/README.md

     cmake ..
     make

-The above commands will build the library, only (without tests or examples).
+The above commands will build only the library (without tests or examples).

-Options:
+Options that can be passed to cmake:

 * `-DCAPD_ENABLE_MULTIPRECISION=false` - disable multiprecision support,
 * `-DCAPD_BUILD_ALL=true` - include tests and example programs into build,